Has your child had an autism diagnosis? Are you going through the diagnosis process?

-I asked a number of parents who have been in your shoes, autistic adults and teachers that work with autistic students to give their top advice to recently diagnosed parents.
+I asked a number of parents who have been in your shoes, autistic adults and teachers to give their top advice to parents of recently diagnosed children.
 I recommend you read their advice before you do anything else.

-I was desperate to get as much information about autism as possible.
+At first I was desperate to get as much information about autism as possible.
 The problem is when you don’t know much about a subject it can be very difficult to decipher what is accurate and helpful and what isn’t.
-I spent hours on google looking up autism and it came up with all sorts, but only some is helpful.
+I spent hours on google looking up autism and it came up with all sorts, but only some was true and helpful.

-The National Autistic Society (NAS) is a great source of information and a great place to sense check information.
-I would really recommend getting in touch with any local autism support groups.
+The National Autistic Society (NAS) is a great source of information and a good place to sense check information.
+I would also really recommend getting in touch with any local autism support groups.
 Your local council or GP should be able to advise on what is available locally.
 I have also found local parent support groups on Facebook a great source of support.
 Other parents can offer great advice as they have been through it themselves.
-Please be careful to check information especially before you pay for anything.
+Please be careful to check information especially before you pay for any services.

-You should be provided with information on what is available and this is likely to include the opportunity to attend a course to learn about autism.
+After a diagnosis you should be provided with information on what is available and this is likely to include the opportunity to attend a course to learn about autism.
+This doesn’t always happen so if you have not been given information call the Local Authority SEN team and ask about support post diagnosis.
 The course is often known as the Earlybird programme.
 This was a fantastic course and well worth attending, the only downside being you often have to wait for the next course when if you’re like me you want the answers now!

 Take your time reading information as there is so much it is easy to get overwhelmed.
 Think about what you need to focus on first and take it one step at a time.
-I started blogging to share that information I was desperate for before I got it.
+I started blogging to share the information I was desperate for before I got it.
 I wanted practical advice on what I could try at home and more importantly how to do it.
-Below is a selection of posts that you may find useful.
+Below is a selection of posts that I hope you find useful.